GSA/challenges-and-prizes/_all-challenges/1235-american-made-geothermal-lithium-extraction-prize.md

   * Phase 2 competitors are also required to present to DOE and IAP members during an innovation pitch meeting.

   **Phase 3:** Fabricate & Test: Over 12 months, competitors fabricate and test their proposed design to demonstrate its ability to improve DLE from geothermal brines.
 Phase 3 competitors are evaluated by a panel of experts using—in part—engineering and technical performance criteria previously submitted by each team.
-Phase 3 has up to three winners with a first, second, and third place prize.
+Phase 3 has up to three winners with a first-, second-, and third-place prize.
 rules: >-
   The Official Rules can be found [here](https://americanmadechallenges.org/geothermallithiumextraction/docs/Geothermal_Lithium_Extraction_Official_Prize_Rules.pdf).